ElektraInitiative/libelektra/doc/TESTING.md

 If the access is denied, several tests will fail.
 You have some options to avoid running them as root:

-1. To void running the problematic test cases (reduces the test coverage!) run ctest without tests that have the label `kdbtests`:
+1. To avoid running the problematic test cases (reduces the test coverage!) run ctest without tests that have the label `kdbtests`:
    `ctest --output-on-failure -LE kdbtests`
    (which is also what `make run_nokdbtests` does)